Overview

-In this detailed article, we’ll answer topics such as: can you have an STD/STI without having intercourse, can you get an STD without penetration, and can you get an STD without being sexually active?
+In this detailed article, we’ll answer topics such as: can you have an STD/STI without having intercourse, can you get an STD without having sex, and can you get an STD without being sexually active?
 Let’s look at the various forms of transmission, dispel myths, and provide the information you need to stay informed.

 What Are STDs?